mmaquer2/Python-Arena-Game/README.md

 # Python-Arena-Game
-Final Project for CS5150 Game AI at Northeastern
+- This served as a final Project for CS5150 (Game AI) at Northeastern University Spring 2022

 ## Description:
 - this is a 2d arena fighting game with action rpg mechanics.
 The game may contain